lwhiteley/magnet-to-torrent/README.md

 /**
  OR:
- Optional use a second parameter to push the service to the top of the stack This will ensure your service is called first
+ Optionally, use a second parameter to push the service to the top of the stack This will ensure your service is called first
 **/
 magnetToTorrent.addService(service, true);